 The purpose of The Office of Residence Life is to design and implement a holistic program of services and activities with academic opportunities, which enhance the individual growth and development of students.
 This purpose will be implemented through living & learning residence halls.

-In order to meet the purpose of The Office of Residence Life, we endeavor to fulfill the following goals:
+To meet the purpose of The Office of Residence Life, we endeavor to fulfill the following goals:

-- 1. To recruit, hire, train and develop a staff of individuals who have been determined to be those necessary for success of students living in the residence halls.
+1. To recruit, hire, train and develop a staff of individuals who have been determined to be those necessary for success of students living in the residence halls.

-- 2. To research, plan, develop and implement a program of activities and services addressing the personal, social, and educational needs of students living in the residence halls.
+2. To research, plan, develop and implement a program of activities and services addressing the personal, social, and educational needs of students living in the residence halls.

-- 3. To develop and provide an environment within each hall that affords maximum opportunity for interpersonal communication among residents.
+3. To develop and provide an environment within each hall that affords maximum opportunity for interpersonal communication among residents.

-- 4. To provide, and disseminate information that is pertinent, relevant and accurate to the academic, personal and social needs of students.
+4. To provide, and disseminate information that is pertinent, relevant, and accurate to the academic, personal, and social needs of students.

-- 5. To provided resident with social & civil engagement and impacting the community of Augusta.
+5. To provided resident with social & civil engagement and impacting the community of Augusta.

-- 6. To provide opportunities for accurate interpretation of policies, regulations and procedures that have been implemented to ensure order and to encourage self-discipline in a group living situation.
+6. To provide opportunities for accurate interpretation of policies, regulations and procedures that have been implemented to ensure order and to encourage self-discipline in a group living situation.

 The programs planned and coordinated through residence life will be based on five program dimensions.
 The programs offered will utilize standard residence life curriculums.